-This Boom Sauce, aka “secret sauce” is so easy to make!
+This Boom Sauce, aka “secret sauce” (or we sometimes call it boom boom sauce) is so easy to make!
 We always keep a big bottle of it in our fridge and put it on almost everything.
 Makes the best dipping sauce for so many things!
 Be careful though, it’s quite addictive!

-This Boom Sauce is not only the best burger and fry sauce, it’s great for just about everything!
+This Boom Sauce (or boom boom sauce or “secret” sauce) is not only the best burger and fry sauce, it’s great for just about everything!
 Well except maybe ice cream.
 Although if you do want to put it on ice cream, who am I to judge?! haha!

 How to Make Boom Sauce

 Step One: Whisk all the ingredients in a mixing bowl.

 (Full printable recipe card with full details is at bottom of post.)